microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

   uint8_t MatrixType;
 };

-enum class PSVLinAlgThreadVectorMatrixMultiplyFlag : uint8_t {
+enum class PSVLinAlgThreadMatrixVectorMultiplyFlag : uint8_t {
   None = 0,
   // If neither MatrixTransposed or MatrixNonOptimalLayout is set, the matrix is
   // loaded from MulOptimal layout.